 byte type is stored as a pure blob and presented to all other languages as a collection of bytes.

-We recommend using collection data types based on unchanging C# data types such as arrays of integers and strings, or using a higher level serialization system such as a cross-language serializer (for example, MessagePack or Google’s Protocol Buffers.
+Instead, we recommend using collection data types based on unchanging C# data types such as arrays of integers and strings, or using a higher level serialization system such as a cross-language serializer (for example, MessagePack or Google’s Protocol Buffers.